NikKef/SubwaySurfersAI/README.md

 schedules.
 If the observation shape has changed (e.g. after enabling frame stacking), the existing checkpoint will be ignored and training starts with a fresh model.
-Rewards reflect **time survived while the game is actually playing**; time spent in menus or on crash screens does not contribute to the reward or episode length.
+Rewards reflect **time survived while the game is actually playing**, with a small negative penalty applied when a crash occurs.
+Time spent in menus or on crash screens does not contribute to the reward or episode length.

 To visualize learning curves, launch TensorBoard in another terminal: